 Non-Tenure Track Faculty: Lecturers, Research Faculty, and Professors of Practice

 The university and the college have guidelines for the promotion of non-tenure track faculty.
-Many relevant university policies and procedures are documented in the Manual for Faculty Evaluation.
+Many relevant university policies and procedures are documented in the Faculty Handbook.

-The university’s Faculty Handbook and Manual for Faculty Evaluation are being updated (as of Fall 2017) to use the same guidelines for all non-tenure track promotions – i.e., for both teaching-intensive positions as well as research-intensive positions.
+The university’s Faculty Handbook is being updated (as of Fall 2017) to use the same guidelines for all non-tenure track promotions – i.e., for both teaching-intensive positions as well as research-intensive positions.
 Generally speaking, promotions for teaching-intensive positions will be based on similar expectations as for the teaching part of tenure-track positions; promotions for research-intensive positions will be based on similar expectations regarding the research part of tenure-track positions.

 Teaching-intensive Positions (e.g., Lecturers, Professors of Practice)